Learn the benefits and limitations of Cloudflare’s free Universal SSL certificates and determine when Universal SSL is

 Some Cloudflare customers need to manage their own SSL certificates in order to comply with the standard operating procedures or policies of their organization.
 Other customers only trust specific Certification Authorities (CA) and exclude the CAs Cloudflare uses to provision SSL certificates.
-Such customers can disable Universal SSL via the Crypto app of the Cloudflare dashboard after first uploading their own Custom SSL certificates.
+Such customers can disable Universal SSL via the SSL/TLS app of the Cloudflare dashboard after first uploading their own Custom SSL certificates.

 What happens if I disable Universal SSL?

 Disabling Universal SSL removes a domain’s Universal SSL certificates from the Cloudflare network.
 Cloudflare will not order or renew Universal SSL certificates until Universal SSL is re-enabled.

 Errors occur when visiting a domain that uses the following features while the site's SSL (Universal and Custom) is disabled through Cloudflare: